 At Hexo Electrical Testing, we offer comprehensive emergency lighting testing in London and the South East.
-This is a crucial aspect of building maintenance as emergency lighting provides illumination in the event of the mains power failure and power outage.
+This is a crucial aspect of building maintenance, as emergency lighting provides illumination in the event of the mains power failure and power outage.

 - BS 5266-1 Compliant Emergency Light Testing for Business and Landlords

 - Certified Compliance for Legal and Insurance Needs